 It so often seems that changing something in a room just highlights something else that needs to be done.
-This was definitely the case following on from our recent furniture upgrade.
+This was definitely the case following on from a recent update we made to some Ikea furniture.
 I’m really pleased with our upgraded cupboards, which give a bit of an edge to a simple room; however their upgrade highlighted the big print hanging above them.

 We both still like the print but it didn’t look quite right on such a big wall.
 Cue another inspirational delve through Pinterest, which had me considering another wall gallery (we already have one in the hall) to spruce the room up.
 I really liked the impact of doing something on a bigger scale:

 The only problem with a wall gallery is that they normally have photographs in.
 This is fine, if you are a) photogenic or b) comfortable with looking at photographs of yourself.
 Unfortunately neither I nor Simon fall into either of those categories so a portrait gallery was definitely out.
 Luckily over the past couple of years we have visited some amazing places, and taken photographs of some famous landmarks.
 I knew I wanted the gallery frames to be portrait orientated on the wall, which meant photographs of tall buildings would work really well.